The Social Network (2010)

 • 2 Golden Globe Awards, including Best Motion Picture – Musical or Comedy

-Synopsis of Movie
+Synopsis of The Social Network

 The Social Network chronicles the rise of Facebook, exploring the complexities behind its inception and the turbulent relationships among its founders.
 The story begins at Harvard University, where Mark Zuckerberg, a brilliant but socially awkward student, creates a website called Facemash.
 This venture ignites his ambition to build a social network, leading to the creation of Facebook.
 However, as Facebook grows, so do the conflicts among its founders, particularly with Eduardo Saverin, Mark's best friend and business partner, and Sean Parker, the charismatic co-founder of Napster.